 Research supports the psychological benefits of customizing workstations.
 Less discussed but probably more important is the small business ‘break room’ or breakout space.
 In a small office this space supports the essence of being human.
 Also, progressive break rooms are culturally supportive.
 Furthermore, they improve quality of life at work.
 Organize a design charette.

-Wellbeing design can improve health challenges:
+Design Sensibility can improve health challenges:

 - Depression Insufficient or reduced access to natural lighting triggers and associates with depressive symptoms across all ages.
 No windows?
 Alternate rooms.